新加坡华语资料库

 • 英语“ecstasy”的音译。

-• 在滥用毒品法令下(Misuse of Drugs Act),爱它死被列为非法A级受管制药物(Class A controlled drug)。爱它死的成分一般含有迷幻药“亚甲二氧甲基苯丙胺”(Methylene dioxymethamphetamine, MDMA),此法令规定拥有或服用MDMA者,将接受高达2万元的罚款,或10年监禁或两者兼施。
+• 在滥用毒品法令下(Misuse of Drugs Act),爱它死被列为非法A级受管制药物(Class A controlled drug)。爱它死一般含有迷幻药“亚甲二氧甲基苯丙胺”(methylene dioxymethamphetamine, MDMA),此法令规定拥有或服用MDMA者,将接受高达新币20,000元的罚款或长达十年的监禁,或两者兼施。

 ETYMOLOGY

-• It is the transliteration of the English word “ecstasy”.
+• The Mandarin term “爱它死” is the transliteration of the English term “Ecstasy”.

-• “Ecstasy” started appearing in local night spots in 1995.
-Most users of this drug are blue-collar workers and unemployed people aged between 20 and 40 years old.
-Many of them had no past records of drug use.
+• Ecstasy started appearing in local nightspots in 1995.
+Most users were blue-collar workers or unemployed people aged between 20 and 40 years old.
+Many had no past record of drug use.

 • Under the Misuse of Drugs Act, ecstasy is classified as an illegal Class A controlled drug.
 Ecstasy usually contains methylene dioxymethamphetamine (MDMA).
-Under these regulations, anyone who possesses or consumes MDMA will receive a fine of up to S$20,000 or 10 years of imprisonment or both.
+Under these regulations, anyone who possesses or consumes MDMA will receive a fine of up to S$20,000 or imprisonment of up to 10 years or both.

 例句